chenchencc33/GNN_research/README.md

 GNN research

-The repository including the code implemented and the result of the shap value.
+The repository includes the code implemented and the result of the shap value.

+The summary pdf file briefly introduces the details in the research.